AyeshaB123/CTA-Service-Reliability-ELT/00_README.md

 ### 3. Train Delay Insight

-- Train delay rate is 0.8%, with peak delays at 10 AM, 4 PM, and 7 PM.
+- Peak delays at 10 AM, 4 PM, and 7 PM.
 - The highest day period is afternoon.
 - The highest-delay day is Wednesday.
 - Bottom 3 train lines by delays: Blue, Green, and Pink.